 Under the direction of the CAISO, each Participating TO develops and provides to the CAISO per-unit Costs for facilities generally required to interconnect Generation to their respective systems, which are updated on an annual basis.

 These per-unit costs will reflect the anticipated cost of procuring and installing such facilities during the current Interconnection Study Cycle, and may vary among Participating TOs and within a Participating TO Service Territory based on geographic and other cost input differences, and should include an annual adjustment for the following ten (10) years to account for the anticipated timing of procurement to accommodate a potential range of Commercial Operation Dates of Interconnection Requests in the Interconnection Study Cycle.
 The per-unit costs are used to develop the cost of RNUs, LDNUs, ADNUs and Participating TO’s Interconnection Facilities.
 Deviations from a Participating TO’s benchmark per-unit costs will be permitted if a reasonable explanation for the deviation is provided and there is no undue discrimination.

+Per-unit costs do not take into account site specific installation challenges, however, the per-unit cost guides utilize cost factor multipliers that increase the cost estimates for factors such as more difficult terrain, high population densities, economies of scale for varying line lengths, and for areas prone to more severe weather conditions.

 Prior to adoption and publication of final per- unit costs for use in an Interconnection Study Cycle, the CAISO will post to the CAISO Website draft per-unit costs, including non-confidential information regarding the bases therefore, hold a stakeholder meeting to address the draft per-unit costs, and permit stakeholders to provide comments on the draft per-unit costs.
 A schedule for the release and review of per-unit costs is set forth in GIDAP Appendix 5.